U S Navy Flag (horse): Assessment and awards

 On 16 November 2017 at the Cartier Racing Awards, U S Navy Flag was named Champion two-year-old colt.

 In the official European Classification of two-year-olds for 2017, published in January 2018, U S Navy Flag was given a rating of 122, making him the best juvenile of the season, three pounds ahead of his stablemate Saxon Warrior.

 In the 2018 World's Best Racehorse Rankings U S Navy Flag was rated the best three-year-old in the world over sprint distances and the 59th best horse of any age or sex.

 Stud career

 In 2019 U S Navy Flag commenced stallion duties at Coolmore Stud.

 In the same year he also performed as a shuttle stallion out of Valachi Downs Stud in Matamata, New Zealand and sired over 100 foals in his first two years.
 In 2021 he was relocated to the Oaks Stud and his service fee in 2022 was $15,000.

 In 2020 U S Navy Flag had a service fee of €17,500 at Coolmore Stud.

+By 2026 he had covered over 500 broodmares and his service fee was NZ$12,500.